 This article is part of a collaboration between Berkeley Square Barbarian and the tour operator Spiritual Excursion.
-When Ellie & I were preparing for our Everest Base Camp Trek April ’22, there were seven things that really freaked us out a little bit:
+A couple of months ago, Ellie & I were preparing for our Nepal trip in April.
+There were seven things that freaked us out about EBC Trek:

 (1) IS IT GOING TO BE TOUGH COPING WITH THE HIGH ALTITUDE?